google/WebFundamentals/src/_langs/en/tools/setup/workspace/index.markdown

 {% wrap content %}

 Time is a huge factor in staying productive.
 Your development environment is where you spend most of yours.
 Set yourself up for success by including a strong, extensible editor and powerful debugging & development tools.

+[Chrome Developer Tools (DevTools)](/web/tools/setup/workspace/setup-devtools) helps you develop, test, and debug your pages directly from the Google Chrome browser.
+Don't lose your changes; [set up persistent authoring with DevTools workspaces](/web/tools/setup/workspace/setup-workflow).

 {% endwrap %}